ansible/ansible/docs/docsite/rst/roadmap/COLLECTIONS_6.rst

 =================

-:2021-11-30: New Collections can be reviewed for inclusion in Ansible 6.
-Submit a request to include a new collection in this `GitHub Discussion <https://github.com/ansible-collections/ansible-inclusion/discussions/new>`_.
 :2022-03-28: ansible-core feature freeze, stable-2.13 branch created.
 :2022-04-11: Start of ansible-core 2.13 betas (biweekly, as needed).
 :2022-04-12: Ansible-6.0.0 alpha1 (roughly biweekly ``ansible`` alphas timed to coincide with ``ansible-core-2.13`` pre-releases).
-:2022-04-26: Last day for new collections to be submitted for inclusion in Ansible-6.
-Collections MUST be reviewed and approved before being included.
-There is no guarantee that we will review every collection.
-The earlier your collection is submitted, the more likely it will be that your collection will be reviewed and the necessary feedback can be addressed in time for inclusion.
-:2022-04-27: Community Meeting topic: List any new collection reviews which block release.
-List any backwards incompatible collection releases that beta1 should try to accommodate.
+:2022-04-27: Community Meeting topic: List any backwards incompatible collection releases that beta1 should try to accommodate.
 :2022-05-02: First ansible-core release candidate.
 :2022-05-03: Ansible-6.0.0 alpha2.
-:2022-05-10: Last day for new collections to be **reviewed and approved** for inclusion in Ansible-6.
 :2022-05-11: Community Meeting topic: Decide what contingencies to activate for any blockers that do not meet the deadline.
 :2022-05-17: Ansible-6.0.0 alpha3.
 :2022-05-23: Ansible-core-2.13 released.
 :2022-05-23: Last day for collections to make backwards incompatible releases that will be accepted into Ansible-6.
+This includes adding new collections to Ansible 6.0.0; from now on new collections have to wait for 6.1.0 or later.
 :2022-05-24: Create the ansible-build-data directory and files for Ansible-7.
-New collection approvals will target this.
 :2022-05-24: Ansible-6.0.0 beta1 -- feature freeze [1]_ (weekly beta releases; collection owners and interested users should test for bugs).
 :2022-05-31: Ansible-6.0.0 beta2.
 :2022-06-07: Ansible-6.0.0 rc1 [2]_ [3]_ (weekly release candidates as needed; test and alert us to any blocker bugs).
 Blocker bugs will slip release.